 Often, you can repair a leaky sink yourself with just a few household tools like a screwdriver, pliers, and a channel lock and by following these simple steps:

-- Using a screwdriver, remove the handle and check if the large metal nut holding the parts in place is loose.
+Step 2.
+Remove handles and check if larget metal nut is loose.
+Use a screwdriver to remove the handle and check if the large metal nut holding the parts in place is loose.
 Use the screwdriver to tighten the nut.

-- Check the metal parts of the faucet for mineral deposits and clean with vinegar and a brush if they do have deposits.
-Sometimes, a leak can be caused if the metal is uneven, but the vinegar scrub should help even the surface.
+Step 5.
+Clean metal parts.
+Check the metal parts of the faucet for mineral deposits and clean with vinegar and a brush if they do have deposits.
+Sometimes, a leak can be caused if the metal is uneven, but a vinegar scrub should help even the surface.

 Home repairs can be frustrating, especially if you can’t find the source of the issue.
 If you think your sink has a leak, be sure to call the professionals at Climate Design today.
 Our team of experienced technicians will quickly diagnose any issue whether plumbing or HVAC related.
 Give us a call today so you and your family can begin protecting the environment starting with your home’s faucets!